h0lmes/mockservice/README.md

 1. Path variables (`/api/v1/account/{id}`).
 2. Request parameters (`/api/v1/account?id=1`).
-3. Request payload (if it is in JSON).
-All fields of the JSON would be collected and made available as variables (preserving hierarchy, see example below).
+3. Request payload (JSON).
+All fields of the JSON would be collected as variables (preserving hierarchy).
+4. Request payload (SOAP).
+All fields of the SOAP envelope Body tag would be collected as variables
+(without namespace, preserving hierarchy).
-4. **Mock-Variable** header (see section below).
+5. **Mock-Variable** header (see section below).

-Example of request payload:
+Example of request payload (JSON):

     {
         "key1": "value 1",